jsawich/site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi, I am a PhD researcher at the Leibniz University Hannover.
+Hi, I am a researcher and PhD student at the Leibniz University Hannover.
 My research interests are development and environmental economics.
 I work with large and unique datasets using up-to-date econometric methods to develop interesting insights often with important policy implications.
 {style="text-align: justify;"}